jkaninda/goma-gateway/docs/usermanual/healthcheck.md

 ---
-title: Healthcheck
+title: Health check
 layout: default
 parent: User Manual
-nav_order: 4
+nav_order: 5
 ---

-# Healthcheck
+# Route Healthcheck

 The proxy includes built-in health check routes, which can be easily enabled or disabled based on your requirements.